ccatram/AnthroGen/README.md

 ### GWAS summary statistics pooling

-Our environmentally-adjusted GWAS of height reflects the pooled results of 5 GWAS utilizing imputed environmental covariates. *GWAS_pool.R* demonstrates our use of Rubin's recombining rules to combine all GWAS outputs.
+Our environmentally-adjusted GWAS of height reflects the pooled results of 5 GWAS utilizing imputed environmental covariates. *GWAS_pool.md* demonstrates our use of Rubin's recombining rules to combine all GWAS outputs.